 Phone Ads (1995-1997)

-This one is among the best printed ads Nike has ever created.
+This one is among the best-printed ads Nike has ever created.
 It was so good that no other commercials were needed.
 The main idea was to create a set of sneaker posters with their number.
-When you call the specific number, celebrity or athlete recorded voice tells you the details about the pair and its peculiarities.
+When you call a specific number, the celebrity or athlete’s recorded voice tells you the details about the pair and its peculiarities.
 Simple, good-looking, and creative ad.
 Approved!

 Nike Football: Write the Future!
 (2010)